Lobbyist to be paid $2 million to 'explain' Myanmar's coup on behalf of junta

 The U.S. Treasury Department declined to comment.

-Ben-Menashe told Reuters he had received legal advice that he would need licenses from Treasury’s Office of Foreign Asset Controls (OFAC) and the Canadian government to accept the payment, but that he would not be breaking the law by lobbying for the junta.
+Ben-Menashe said he had received legal advice that he would need licenses from Treasury’s Office of Foreign Asset Controls (OFAC) and the Canadian government to accept the payment, but that he would not be breaking the law by lobbying for the junta.

 “There’s technicalities here but we’ll leave it to the lawyers and OFAC to deal with it,” he said, adding his lawyers were in touch with Treasury officials.

-Reporting by Simon Lewis; additional reporting by Daphne Psadelakis and Mark Hosenball; Editing by Robert Birsel
+Reporting by Simon Lewis; additional reporting by Daphne Psaledakis and Mark Hosenball; Editing by Robert Birsel and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.